Diamantina River ring feature: Name

 This geomorphic feature has been given numerous names.
 In his discussions of its origin, Glikson refers to it in nongeneric terms as the Diamantina River ring feature.
-In reference to theories proposing it to be of extrerrestrial impact origin, Kennett refers to it as the Winton crater and Donchak calls it the Winton Impact Structure.
+In reference to theories proposing it to be of extraterrestrial impact origin, Kennett refers to it as the Winton crater and Donchak calls it the Winton Impact Structure.
 In a press release, Geoscience Australia, refers to the Woodstock-Winton circular drainage ring in a map caption in reference to the Diamantina River's course.

 Impact hypothesis

-Scientists from Geoscience Australia have proposed that this feature is associated with an impact event happened about 300 million years ago.
+Scientists from Geoscience Australia have proposed that this feature is associated with an impact event that happened about 300 million years ago.
 The region in which the asteroid impact theoretically happened lies in a sparsely populated area in the Australian Outback centred roughly at 22.15°S 141.9°E. This region is roughly circular with a diameter of about 120 km and thus has an area of about 11300 km2).
 The depopulated town of Middleton and Dagworth Station – famous for the part it played in the creation of "Waltzing Matilda" – lie within the anomaly discovered here.
 Skirting the edge of this region for more than half its circumference, mostly on the north and east sides, round from its headwaters to well below its confluence with the Western River, is the Diamantina River, an intermittent stream with, in most places, several braided channels of the kind that give the Channel Country its name.